awsdocs/aws-elemental-mediatailor-user-guide/doc_source/dash-ad-avail-duration.md

         ...
 ```

 The following example shows ad avail with no duration specified\.
-The `Event` has no `duration` and the `scte35:SpliceInsert` element doesn't contain a `scte35:BreakDuration` child element:
+The `Event` has no `duration` and the `scte35:SpliceInsert` element doesn't contain a `scte35:BreakDuration` child element\.

 ```
   <Period start="PT444836.720S" id="123597" duration="PT12.280S">